There are different techniques that we can use to handle errors in bash/shell scripting. Let us see each of these techniques one by one.

 Besides using the e and u option at the top of the script, we can also handle the errors using if-else statements.
-Let us create a script that prints the contents of the file in case the file exists in the current directory.
+But, first, let us create a script that prints the file’s contents in case the file exists in the current directory.

 #!/bin/bash filename='info.txt' for file in * do if test -f "$filename"; then cat info.txt exit fi done echo "Error - "$filename" does NOT Exist"

 This script searches for a file named info.txt in the current directory.
-It prints the contents of this file through the cat command if the file exists; otherwise, it throws an error that the file does not exist.
+Then, it prints the contents of this file through the cat command if the file exists; otherwise, it throws an error that the file does not exist.

 How to handle errors using AND & OR